 But Ethel’s love for Emmeline is about to be challenged by the arrival of the young firebrand, Grace Roe.
 Fresh from turning East Anglia into a hotbed of Suffragette protest and action, Grace is Emmeline’s latest protégé.
 Full of stories of her dangerous exploits and grand plans to firebomb the Pier in Great Yarmouth, this much younger woman is the one Emmeline intends to be her successor at the head of the WSPU.
 Ethel doesn’t know if Emmeline regards Grace as a daughter or a lover.

 Between the three of them they must set about restoring leadership to the Suffragettes before the Police call at the door to take Emmeline back to prison.
 If they fail, it will be Ethel who will have to pick up the pieces.

 This is a tale of friendship, hardship, jealousy and rivalry at the heart of The Cause.
 Karen Forbes’ exciting new play takes a rare glimpse behind the scenes at the private lives and the personal cost paid by the leaders of the Suffragettes.

-This show is currently taking bookings for Autumn 2018 and Spring 2019.
+This show is currently taking further bookings for Spring 2019.
 Please contact us for details.